priye-1/terraforming-data-infrastructure/readme.md

 - `main.tf`: The main Terraform configuration file defining the AWS EC2 instance and S3 bucket resources.
 - `variables.tf`: Variables used in the Terraform configuration.
 - `outputs.tf`: Output variables defined for retrieving information about the created resources.
-- `scripts/`: Directory containing any supporting scripts, like user data scripts for EC2 instances.
+- `server-script.sh`: user data scripts for EC2 instances.

 ## Prerequisites